theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

     #### Step 2: Install the BaseSpace Command Line Tool To Get The Access Token And API Server Address
     ??? toggle "Click for more information"

-        1. Open the “Terminal” app in the right side-bar of the Terra dashboard
+        1. Open the "Terminal" app in the right side-bar of the Terra dashboard

             ![Step5](../../assets/basespace_fetch/step5.png){width="20%"}